ryojp/istio-observability/README.md

 ### `curl localhost/chain` returns `404 Not Found` HTML from NGINX

-In this case, you are likely to have `NGINX Ingress Controller` deployed on your systme, and it served the `curl` request instead of the `Istio Ingress Gateway`.
+In this case, you are likely to have `NGINX Ingress Controller` deployed on your system, and it served the `curl` request instead of the `Istio Ingress Gateway`.
 Please delete your ingress and run again.

 For example, if you are using `microk8s`, you can run `microk8s disable ingress`

 ### `curl localhost` hangs

-Make sure that you can connect to the upstream webp app directly using port-forward:
+Make sure that you can connect to the upstream web app directly using port-forward:
 ```sh
 # On one terminal window
 kubectl -n demo port-forward app-a-deployment-b75df8b88-46gqc 8080:80 # Please change the pod name appropriately